nativewind/nativewind/v4-release-DRAFT.md

 `enableCSSInterop` signals to NativeWind that a specific component should be treated as a primitive.
 On this component, it sets up the dynamic style logic.

-Before using `enableCSSInterop` should could consider if `remapClassNameProps` would be more suitable.
+Before using `enableCSSInterop` you should could consider if `remapClassNameProps` would be more suitable.
 The main reasons to use `enableCSSInterop` are:

 - The component renders a Native Component (e.g `<View />`)
 - Moving a style property to an prop